Probability identities for HAVING aggregate comparisons under independence #

 aggregate-comparison atom holds on the contributors of a single group:

-- MAX / MIN factorisation
+- MAX / MIN factorization

 (